Violet: Architecturally Exposed Orchestration, Movement, and Placement for Generalized Deep Learning: Related Work

-There have been some recent works on SIMD and in particular looking at AVX extensions.
+\myparagraph{SIMD Architectures} There have been recent works on SIMD and in particular, looking at AVX extensions.
 These include REDUCT~\cite{nori_reduct_2021}, analysis of convolution performance~\cite{georganas_anatomy_2018}, and analysis of inference on CPUs~\cite{liu_optimizing_2019}.
-Mittal et al.~\cite{mittal_survey_2021-1} presents a survey of deep-learning on CPUs and focus on some of the issues of memory hierarchy and datapath.
+Mittal et al.~\cite{mittal_survey_2021-1} presents a survey of deep-learning on CPUs and focus on issues of memory hierarchy and datapath.
 Domke et al.~\cite{domke_matrix_2021} present a thoughtful case to understand and revisit the role of Matrix Engines for HPC.
 Reuther et al. present a survey on DL accelerators~\cite{reuther_survey_2020-1}.
-These works do not look at the details of program behavior, distilling out the contribution of architecture, or DL coverage.
-Google has published an extensive set of papers on TPU including~\cite{jouppi_ten_2021}, which have included treatment on the importance of the software stack, and role of the systolic array architecture, and data-types.
-Those works have not characterized the role of more conventional architecture approaches like short-vector + multicore.
+These works do not look at the details of program behavior, contribution of architecture, or DL coverage.
+Google has published an extensive set of papers on TPU including~\cite{jouppi_ten_2021}, which cover the software stack, systolic array architecture, and datatypes.

-Finally, computer architecture is rich with many multicore production chips (that have included SIMD) including Cell, Intel XeonPhi, and Tilera.
-This paper revisits those foundational ideas with the perspective of Deep-learning.
-Other topics like sparsity, circuit-level techniques like in-memory processing, alternative memory technologies are orthogonal to this paper.